akawashiro/jendeley/jendeley-backend/README.md

-# This software is still experimental wait until 1.0.0 for heavy use.
+# This software is still experimental.
+Please wait until 1.0.0 for heavy use.
 # jendeley
 `jendeley` is a JSON-based PDF paper organizing software.
 - `jendeley` is JSON-based.
 You can see and edit your database easily.